testing-library/eslint-plugin-testing-library/docs/migrating-to-v4-guide.md

 ### Dependencies

-- Min Node version required is `10.22.1`
 - Min ESLint version required is `7.5`
+- Min Node version required didn't change (`10.12`)

-Make sure you have Node and ESLint installed satisfying these new required versions.
+Please make sure you have Node and ESLint installed satisfying these required versions.

 ### New errors reported